LostInDarkMath/dash_chat/README.md

 ## Features that were NOT included in the original package
 - Added validation by making `onSend` returning a `Future<bool>` which indicates if the message input field should be cleared.
+- Added `onBottomReached` callback to get notified if the users scrolls to bottom.

 ## License ⚖️